Engee documentation

 pred_df_DT = DataFrame(x_pred_DT,:auto);

-Display of classifier partitioning of the predictor field into classes corresponding to iris species.
+Displaying the classifier's division of the predictor field into classes corresponding to the types of irises.

 In [ ]: